s28400/zmci-tool/README.md

 ## Other Information
 The tracking system used appears to be made by Starcom Systems: https://www.starcomsystems.com/

-Futher research around these systems could help explain some of the still unknown values.
+Further research around these systems could help explain some of the still unknown values.
 Some of these values could be general values from the OTS system that is not used by the motorcycle.